With all fish either industrially farmed or taken from the wild, we ask whether there are any sustainable and ethical ways to eat fish.

 Fish Deserve Our Compassion

+In response to substantial evidence gathered, fish biologists around the world now accept that fish do feel conscious pain, just like mammals and birds do.
 As with cats and dogs, we may never discover whether or not fish feel pain in exactly the same way we do, and yet there are parts of ourselves that we can recognize in fish—spines, pain receptors, endorphins, and all of the familiar pain reflexes—and these are the similarities that matter.
 Fish have the ability to feel pleasure and the ability to suffer, and so they ultimately deserve our compassion.

 In his bestselling book Eating Animals, Jonathan Safran Foer asks some very important questions about the morality of eating fish.